smarthomej/addons/bundles/org.smarthomej.automation.javarule/README.md

 ### Other Triggers

+- `@GenericAutomationTrigger`: triggers on a custom trigger with uid `typeUid`.
+Custom triggers are provided by non-core automation modules (like the PID Controller) Trigger module configuration can be added with the `params` parameter as an array of "key=value" entries.
 - `@GenericEventTrigger`: triggers on a custom event defined by the `eventTopic`, `eventSource` and `eventTypes` parameters.
 Wildcards are allowed.
 - `@SystemStartLevelTrigger`: triggers when the system reaches the configured `startLevel`.